 General Doolittle died on September 27, 1993, and rests in Arlington National Cemetry.

 General Jimmy Doolittle has been immortalized on film twice.
-Spencer Tracy played him in 30 Seconds Over Tokyo and Alec Baldwin played him in Pearl Harbor.
+Spencer Tracy played him in the movie 30 Seconds Over Tokyo and Alec Baldwin played him in the movie Pearl Harbor.